 Your ‘Shadow’ Self – What It Is, And How It Can Help You

-Although many infer the shadow is ‘negative’, this is not really true.
+Although we might want to see our shadow as ‘negative’, this is not true.
 The Shadow is rather what you yourself perceive as dark and weak about yourself, and therefore needing to be hidden and denied.
-But this depends on your own perspective on life, and your levels of self-esteem.
+But this depends on your own perspective , and your levels of self-esteem.

-How do I get rid of my Shadow side?
+How do I get rid of my Shadow self?

 You can’t ‘not have’ a shadow.
 No matter how ‘nice’ or ‘happy’ someone may seem, they have a shadow side like anyone else.

 Nor can you ‘get rid of’ or ‘heal’ your shadow.
-It’s an essential and useful part of you.
+It’s an essential and useful part of you and your personal power, and the idea is to integrate it, not ‘heal’ it.

 Jung and the Shadow